SalomePlatform/adao/doc/en/ref_operator_requirements.rst

-**Important warning:** the names "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*" are mandatory, and the type of the ``X``, Y``, ``dX`` arguments can be either a python list, a numpy array or a numpy 1D-matrix.
+**Important warning:** the names "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*" are mandatory, and the type of the ``X``, Y``, ``dX`` arguments can be either a python list, a Numpy array or a Numpy 1D-matrix.
 The user has to treat these cases in his script.

 Third functional form: using "*ScriptWithSwitch*"